FOSSCLUB-LBSITW/flappy-bird/README.md

 Exclusive for LBTIANS !

 # HACK THE STACK
+## Hack it,Fix it,Build it !!!
-## Contributed by Uttara Praveen IT Department LBSITW
+## Contributed by  Uttara Praveen,IT Department LBSITW
 # Flappy Bird Game

 A fun and interactive Flappy Bird game built with HTML, CSS, and JavaScript.
 Control the bird to navigate through obstacles and achieve the highest score!